dtackett/pixicljs/README.md

 ## License

+Some image assets are from kenney.nl

-Copyright © 2013 Devon Tackett
+Copyright © 2014 Devon Tackett